 Brings joy: Time outside together, singing together, making all sorts of things with my hands, sharing food, writing, community building, loving friendships.

-Needs support from this crowdfunding: I’d like to request financial support to help me purchase a newer used laptop to replace my current 15-year-old one, which is no longer able to support me fully.
+Financial support goes to: I’d like to request financial support to help me purchase a newer used laptop to replace my current 15-year-old one, which is no longer able to support me fully.
 Also, this support helps me to support someone else to take care of my son every now and then, so I can replenish, while my partner is away for a month.

 Inspired by the work of: Robin Wall Kimmerer, Akilah Richards, Terra Vance, Czesław Miłowsz.